cutlersr/iggypop/README.rst

 Vectors
 =======

 We've developed a series of pPOP vectors for the one-step and two-step cloning modes; they are derivatives of pUPD2 and pCAMBIA.
-Sequences can be found `here <#vectors>`_.
+Sequences can be found `here <vectors/>`_.

 Barcode primers
 ----------------

-Our barcode primers were designed to have balanced Tms, lack commonly used restriction sites, not dimerize, and be as small as possible (to maximize the sequence per oligo dedicated to the target, i.e., to maximize the `--segment_length` parameter).
-In addition, we wanted to minimize potential cross-hybridization of the primers to prevent mis-amplification and off-target hybridization in complex oligonucleotide pools.
-We also sought to reduce cross-hybridization/amplification of contaminant DNAs (*E. coli*, T7, T4, others).
-To accomplish this, a large set of 18 bp primers was generated with `primer3`; these were then scored for potential cross-hybridization/amplification and amplification of contaminant DNAs using `MFEprimer3 <https://academic.oup.com/nar/article/47/W1/W610/5486745>`_.
-The top primers with the lowest cross-hybridization/amplification scores were retained for the final `set <data/10K_primers_renamed.csv>`_.
-We've tested many of these pairs in oligo pools, and only ~1% failed, so it is pretty reliable; 350 pairs are currently validated.
+Our barcode primers were designed to have balanced Tms, lack commonly used restriction sites, not dimerize, and be as small as possible (to maximize the sequence per oligo dedicated to the target).
+In addition, we wanted to minimize off-target hybridization between barcodes and eliminate amplification of common contaminating DNAs (*E. coli*, T7, T4, others).
+To accomplish this, a large set of 18 bp primers was generated with `primer3`; `MFEprimer3 <https://academic.oup.com/nar/article/47/W1/W610/5486745>`_ was then used to minimize barcodes that cross-hybridized with one another or  were predicted to produce amplicons from contaminant DNA.
+350 pairs of primers designed with this pipeline have been experimentally validated; 4 of 350 designs failed.
 We've purged the pairs we know are defective and will update the primer file as we get more validation.

-You probably don't need to start from scratch, but if you do, here's the pipeline...
+You probably don't need to start from scratch, but if you do, here's the pipeline:

 .. code:: bash